Glass Bowl: History

 Originally known as University Stadium, it was completed in 1937 at a cost of $313,558 as a Works Progress Administration project.
 Originally the natural seating bowl held 8,000 in two sideline grandstands.
 There was a grass hill at the south end of the stadium, and at the open (north) end of the bowl were two stone towers (still standing), that served as makeshift housing for the football team in its early years.
 Following World War II, the stadium was renovated, with many glass elements.
 Because of this, and the city's concentration on the industry, the stadium was renamed the Glass Bowl in 1946.
 South end zone stands were added in 1966, and further expansion came following Toledo's 35-game win streak from 1969 to 1971, bringing capacity up to 18,500.

 In 1999, the Toledo-based Ohio Cannon of the Regional Football League played at various stadiums, including the Glass Bowl, but did not finish the season.

 The stadium hosted the 2001 MAC Championship Game.

+The stadium hosted the Italian Bowl on July 1, 2023, it was the final game of the 2023 Italian Football League season.
+It hosted the Italian Bowl again in the summer of 2025.